suzuki-2001/genomic-jamba/README.md

 ## Genomic Jamba

-StripedMamba is a hybrid architecture combining Mamba and Flash Attention mechanisms for efficient sequence modeling.
+Genomic Jamba is a hybrid architecture combining Mamba2 and Flash Attention2 mechanisms for efficient sequence modeling.
 The model uses a 75:25 ratio of Mamba2 blocks to Flash-Attention2 blocks, leveraging the strengths of both architectures.

 ## Requirements